Thentrax/ai-scribe/whisper/README.md

 # AI Scribe - Whisper API

 This is a small one endpoint API, just for transcribe the text.
 Using the 'base' model from Python Whisper open source lib.

+## Setup

 This project requires: